goodluckoguzie/WAD/DiscoverHealthDevelopmentAssessment/DiscoverHealthPartB.markdown

-# Week 6: DiscoverHealth Part B – Building a React Front-End for the Healthcare API
+# DiscoverHealth Part B – Building a React Front-End for the Healthcare API

 ## Introduction